wso2/docs-ei/en/micro-integrator/docs/references/connectors/mongodb-connector/mongodb-connector-config.md

             Number
         </td>
         <td>
-            The size (in milliseconds) of the latency window for selecting among multiple suitable MongoDB instances.
+            The latency (in milliseconds) that is allowed when selecting a suitable MongoDB instance from the list of available instances.
         </td>
         <td>
             15